Corned beef: Caribbean

+Multiple Caribbean nations have their own varied versions of canned corned beef as a dish, common in Puerto Rico, Jamaica, Barbados, and elsewhere.

 Newfoundland and Labrador

-Corned beef is known specifically as "salt beef" in Newfoundland and Labrador, and is sold in buckets with brine to preserve the beef.
+Corned beef is known specifically as "salt beef" in Newfoundland and Labrador, and is sold in buckets with brine to preserve the beef and is not seasoned with spices.
 It is a staple product culturally in Newfoundland and Labrador, providing a source of meat during their long winters.
-It is still commonly eaten in Newfoundland and Labrador, most often associated with the local Jiggs dinner meal.
-In recent years it has been used in different meals locally, such as a Jiggs dinner poutine dish.
+It is commonly eaten in Newfoundland and Labrador as part of the local Jiggs dinner meal.
+It has been used in different meals locally, such as a Jiggs dinner poutine dish.

 Saint Patrick's Day

 In the United States, consumption of corned beef is often associated with Saint Patrick's Day.
 Corned beef is not an Irish national dish, and the connection with Saint Patrick's Day specifically originates as part of Irish-American culture, and is often part of their celebrations in North America.

 Corned beef was used as a substitute for bacon by Irish immigrants in the late 19th century.
 Corned beef and cabbage is the Irish-American variant of the Irish dish of bacon and cabbage.
 A similar dish is the New England boiled dinner, consisting of corned beef, cabbage, and root vegetables such as carrots, turnips, and potatoes, which is popular in New England and another similar dish, Jiggs dinner, is popular in parts of Atlantic Canada.